Skip-the-line tickets to the Reina Sofía Museum

 The Museo Nacional Thyssen-Bornemisza is an important cultural center in the Paseo del Prado in Madr...

 The Museo Nacional del Prado holds an exceptionally important collection of Spanish and European wor...

 This tour will take you through the most valuable treasures of this great museum, you will also disc...

-Discover on this walking tour the most emblematic buildings from the Renaissance and Baroque period ...
+Discover the most emblematic buildings from the Renaissance and Baroque periods of Madrid.
+Habsburg ...